Two Bites at the Apple: How UnitedHealthcare Targeted a Patient Through DHS and Local Police

 Any reference to imminent danger.

-Exhibit L reads not as a compliance response, but as a calculated attempt to hand-off reputational risk from UHC to law enforcement.
+Exhibit L reads not as a compliance response but as RMHP’s calculated attempt to shift reputational risk from the insurer to law enforcement.

 This wasn’t the work of one rogue employee.
-UHC deploys AI-driven monitoring platforms like Verint, NICE, and nH Predict.
-These systems flag patient calls for “risk” markers and auto-escalate.
+UnitedHealth’s ecosystem runs on AI-driven monitoring platforms—Verint, NICE, and nH Predict—that flag patient calls for “risk” markers and auto-escalate them.

-Here, a distressed patient calling about estrogen coverage denials was flagged not as vulnerable, but as dangerous.
-The escalation pipeline — DHS first, police second — was likely triggered by algorithmic misclassification.
-Humans signed off, but machines paved the way.
+A distressed patient calling about estrogen-coverage denials was flagged not as vulnerable, but as dangerous.
+The escalation pipeline—UHC’s algorithms feeding RMHP’s local actions—was likely triggered by algorithmic misclassification.

 Automation gave UHC cover: “the system flagged it.”
 But what the system really did was criminalize distress.